Skip to Content

 Exterior of the Roman arena in Verona with arches on both levels

 You might be familiar with Verona as the setting of one of Shakespeare’s most famous plays, Romeo and Juliet.
-Well, it’s a great destination in its own right which you should check out.
+Well, it’s one of the amazing destinations in northern Italy you should check out.

 One of the things that’s not as well-known about Verona is that’s it home to a Roman Arena.
 While not as impressive as the Colosseum, it’s better preserved and still an impressive sight.